Inc-G/Q_learning_briscola/README.md

 ## Estimate the probability of winning.

 The function this model tries to approximate is the function that sends a state-action pair (s,a) to the probability of winning if at state s we perform action a (i.e. if we play card a).
+Below there is what math happens under the hood.

-The advantage is that the goal is very intuitive (i.e. the formula is easier to process than the one of the Bellman equation).
-The drawback is that... it is worse than the model which estimates the number of points.
-It might be because, while the random variable we use to approximate the q-function is unbaised, it _might_ have bigger variance than the one used to approximate the weighted sum of the points we will make.
+TL;DR: to do that I use the Bellman equation with gamma = 1 and the reward being 1 if I win, 0 if I lose, 1/2 if it's a draw.

 ![Alt text](https://github.com/Inc-G/deep_learning_briscola/blob/main/Estimate_probability_of_winning.png?raw=true "Optional Title")